In some cases, we earn commissions from affiliate links in our posts.

-Glass Houses is being filmed primarily in the small Devon village of Noss Mayo.
+The Trouble With Maggie Cole is being filmed primarily in the small Devon village of Noss Mayo.
 It's a beautiful community of around 500 people, and while the show calls it Thurlbury and has it celebrating its 500th anniversary, the first mention of the real town was in 1198.
 You can learn more about Noss Mayo (and visiting the area) over on Visit South Devon.
 You can also walk around the village via Google Street View HERE.

 The series is also filming in the nearby village of Horrabridge, on the western edge of Dartmoor.
 Though we've not seen official confirmation, the production team was in talks with the Reflections Salon about using it as a possible filming location.
 A hairdressing salon is a central part of the story, so we may be seeing Reflections in the series.
 You can walk around the neighbourhood on Google Street View HERE.

 The The Trouble With Maggie Cole production team also put out a casting call for extras in the town of Saltash, Cornwall (seen below).
 It's just across the river from Plymouth, and it's home to roughly 12,000 residents – making it quite a bit bigger than the other filming locations.
 It's unknown which parts were filmed there.